Named666/BaseDOM/README.md

 ### Programmatic Components (`html.js`)

-While SFCs are great for pages and large components, you can also create components programmatically using helper functions.
-This is useful for creating reusable, composable UI elements in JavaScript.
+While SFCs are great, you can also create components programmatically in JavaScript.
+This is useful for creating reusable, composable UI elements.

 -   **Element Factories:** `html.js` exports functions for all standard HTML tags (`div`, `p`, `button`, etc.).
 -   **Lifecycle Hooks:** Components can have `onMount` and `onUnmount` lifecycle hooks.